PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 I got into this hobby about 3 years ago, when **I was stuck between having to use a membrane Dell keyboard and a flashy and loud gamer mechanical keyboard**.
 I was looking for something in between, and **I found it**.

 ---
-***TLDR;*** If you are stuck between a membrane keyboard and a gamer mechanical keyboard, you should consider a custom mechanical keyboard especially if you use a keyboard daily.
+***TLDR; 🏷️*** If you are stuck between a membrane keyboard and a gamer mechanical keyboard, you should consider a custom mechanical keyboard especially if you use a keyboard daily.
 I'll list the reasons below.

 ---